Skip to main content

 3. The Pre-Athletic Training curriculum is specifically designed to prepare the student for success within the Professional Athletic Training Program.
 These Pre-Athletic Training curriculum’s major courses will introduce foundational knowledge that will be pertinent for the AT Program.

-The Athletic Training Program is committed to providing a challenging and dynamic learning environment that is dedicated to excellence in education, research and providing high quality healthcare.
-The program promotes a student-centered approach that prepares them to succeed in a diverse and inter-professional healthcare environment.
-As a result, we are dedicated to educating students at a level of competency and professionalism that prepares them to provide quality health care for all patients served by the athletic training profession.
+The Rowan University Athletic Training Program is committed to providing an innovative and dynamic learning environment dedicated to excellence in education, research and quality healthcare.
+We promote a student-centered approach that prepares them to succeed in a diverse and inter-professional healthcare environment.
+As a result, we are dedicated to educating students at a level of competency and professionalism that prepares them to provide quality health care within the profession of athletic training.

 These are the values that the AT program has established over time and are believed to be the core characteristics of a highly competent athletic trainer: